 Linx Technologies is continually striving to improve the quality and function of its products.
-For this reason, we reserve the right to make changes to our products without notice.
-The information contained in this Overview Guide is believed to be accurate as of the time of publication.
+For this reason, we reserve the right to make changes without notice.
+The information contained in this Data Guide is believed to be accurate as of the time of publication.
 Specifications are based on representative lot samples.
-Values may vary from lot-to-lot and are not guaranteed.
-"Typical" parameters can and do vary over lots and application.
-Linx Technologies makes no guarantee, warranty, or representation regarding the suitability of any product for use in any specific application.
-It is the customer's responsibility to verify the suitability of the part for the intended application.
-NO LINX PRODUCT IS INTENDED FOR USE IN ANY APPLICATION WHERE THE SAFETY OF LIFE OR PROPERTY IS AT RISK.
+Values may vary from lot to lot and are not guaranteed.
+Linx Technologies makes no guarantee, warranty, or representation regarding the suitability or legality of any product for use in a specific application.
+None of these devices is intended for use in applications of a critical nature where the safety of life or property is at risk.
+The user assumes full liability for the use of product in such applications.
+Under no conditions will Linx Technologies be responsible for losses arising from the use or failure of the device in any application, other than the repair, replacement, or refund limited to the original product purchase price.